cloudfoundry-attic/bosh-notes/cpi-resource-uniqueness.md

 We've run into several cases when CPIs were not able to create unique resources based on resourece names because IaaS did not enforce naming uniquness.

+Typically uniqueness is only checked for IDs.

 Examples:

 - OpenStack
-  - Server groups (policy with anti affinity) -- uniqueness is only done for IDs
+  - server groups (anti affinity polcity)
-  - Security groups
+  - security groups (creation, deletion)
 - vSphere
-  - Security groups
+  - security groups (creation, deletion)
+- Azure
+  - removal of availability sets after all instances are deleted

 ## Potential resolutions